Investment Objectives explained: Capital Appreciation, Preservation, Current Income, Total Return

 Once you’ve determined your risk profile, it’s time to go to Part 2 wherein we will consider your Investment Objective.

 There are four (4) investment objectives for a typical investor.
 We explain them below.

 1. Capital Preservation

-The first investment objective is “capital preservation”.
-This is the most conservative strategy and is intended solely to avoid risk of loss while beating the inflation rate.
+The first type of investment objective is “capital preservation”.
+This is the most conservative strategy and is intended primarily to avoid risk of loss of money while beating the inflation rate.

 Investors with a capital preservation goal are advised to invest in time deposits, low-yielding bonds and money market funds — assets that provide low returns but are also relatively low-risk and offer security of capital.